Evidence: Evidential relation

+In specific fields

 Important theorists of evidence include Bertrand Russell, Willard Van Orman Quine, the logical positivists, Timothy Williamson, Earl Conee and Richard Feldman.
 Russell, Quine and the logical positivists belong to the empiricist tradition and hold that evidence consists in sense data, stimulation of one's sensory receptors and observation statements, respectively.
 According to Williamson, all and only knowledge constitute evidence.
 Conee and Feldman hold that only one's current mental states should be considered evidence.

 In epistemology

 The guiding intuition within epistemology concerning the role of evidence is that it is what justifies beliefs.
 For example, Phoebe's auditory experience of the music justifies her belief that the speakers are on.
 Evidence has to be possessed by the believer in order to play this role.
 So Phoebe's own experiences can justify her own beliefs but not someone else's beliefs.
 Some philosophers hold that evidence possession is restricted to conscious mental states, for example, to sense data.
 This view has the implausible consequence that many of simple everyday-beliefs would be unjustified.
 The more common view is that all kinds of mental states, including stored beliefs that are currently unconscious, can act as evidence.
 It is sometimes argued that the possession of a mental state capable of justifying another is not sufficient for the justification to happen.
 The idea behind this line of thought is that justified belief has to be connected to or grounded in the mental state acting as its evidence.
 So Phoebe's belief that the speakers are on is not justified by her auditory experience if the belief is not based in this experience.
 This would be the case, for example, if Phoebe has both the experience and the belief but is unaware of the fact that the music is produced by the speakers.